 Why People Can Be Kinder to Strangers Than to Loved Ones

-… and 3 ways to fix the problem before it's too late.
+And three ways to fix the problem before it's too late.

 Why is it we so often find ourselves treating the ones we most love the most shabbily?
 Contrary to popular wisdom, I don't think that the answer is that familiarity breeds contempt.
 After all, it's not that all the wonderful things we loved about our loved ones when they first entered our lives have gradually become repulsive to us ("I hate that you're so kind to everyone!").
 Rather, it's that our tolerance for all the things we've always disliked invariably diminishes over time.